Hghrv/hangman378/README.md

         The aim of this project is to apply the concepts of Object Oriented Programming (OOP) and Advanced Python Programming to real a life scenario.
         In this case the project uses de OPP paradigm to propose an implementation of the Hangman game, where the computer generates a word and the user tries to guess it.

         - Key points learned: The present project is developed under Git environment with Python.3.
-Different devolopers may collaborate via GitHub which provides a distributed control system.
+Different devolopers may collaborate via GitHub which provides a distributed version control system.
         The local Git commands greatly minimise human errors and allow a more efficient developement of features as new branches may be implemented for each features.
         The use of fonctions and magic method prootes code reusability and highly reduces the likelihood of bugs.
         Reverting to a previous update is made possible by the .git file that traces all commits or versions.